thacherhussain/build-my-mac/readme.md

-# 🔧 Welcome to My Mac-Maker 💻
+# Build My Mac

-This is, yet another, dev environment start-up script.
-My goal here is to break down the particular items being installed into individual modules.
+Dev environment start-up script - born from [MrJadaml's mac-maker](https://github.com/MrJadaml/mac-maker) My goal here is to break down the particular items being installed into individual modules.
 Each module is then sourced from the main *install.sh* script with `source ./run/[MODULE]/setup`.
 This makes it real easy to remove anything you do not want without worry of breaking other parts of this build.